rasumovsky/51_HggDM/README.md

 ### Package contents:

-##### settingsHDM_h008.cfg
+##### settingsHDM_sys.cfg
   Luminosity, higgs mass, m_yy range, file names, script locations, production mode information should all go here.
 Default job options also are included.
-  The h008 tag refers to the MxAOD production for which this file has been developed.
+  The sys tag refers to the fact that MxAODs with systematic variations can now be specified.
+Be careful: there are differences between the nominal and systematic MxAOD path specifications.
+Specifically, one must specify the entire file location for systematics MxAODs (root://eosatlas//eos...), since the files are spread across many locations.

 ##### DMAnalysis
   This namespace should store all general analysis methods.
-The idea is to avoid hard-coding anything in the supporting classes.
+The idea is to avoid duplication of methods to minimize the pain of changing things.

 ##### DMMaster
   This is the master 'wrapper' class for the analysis.
 Using this class, all the